adobe/helix-cli/demos/full/README.md

 Helix - {{project.name}}
 =======================

 Welcome to Helix.
-This is a started project to get you going with helix.
+This is a starter project to get you going with Helix.
 You will find some example templates in the `src` directory.

 Quick Start
 -----------

-To compile the scripts and start the development server do:
+To build the project and launch the development server open a shell and enter:

 ```bash
 $ hlx up